Getting your Trinity Audio player ready...

 “Okay, wrapping up,” Jammer’s voice, tinged with a higher pitch than usual, echoed from inside the room.

-After a few minutes, Jammer and Hellie emerged from the restroom.
+After more than an uncomfortable few minutes, Jammer and Hellie emerged from the restroom.

 Hellie’s leash was still attached, and Jammer was holding onto it.